keymetrics/doc-pm2/en/enterprise/guides/profiling.md

 #### Node 8.X and 9.X

 The profilers are available but you need to explicity enable them using the environement variable `FORCE_INSPECTOR` set to `1`.
-You have different way to enable them :
+You have different way to enable them:

 ```
 FORCE_INSPECTOR=1 pm2 reload app --update-env